dr-jppanda/AgenticTool-MultiPhaseHUB/README.md

 line breaks rather than spanning a jump the data does not support.
 That last part is what makes an auto-labeled catalog trustworthy to a domain reader.

-For the eventual server move: `python app/build.py --mode server` emits the same page plus `dist/data/catalog.json`.
-The catalog JSON is the contract either way, so deploying behind FastAPI is a hosting change rather than a rewrite.